gkweston/moon-blocks/README.md

     c.
 Lunar orbital insertion

-3. Lunar landing & escape:
+3. Lunar landing & escape (in progress):

     a.
 Undocking LM from CM